 Python Sequence Labeling (PySeqLab) is an open source package for performing supervised learning in structured prediction tasks.
 It implements conditional random fields (CRFs) models from (1) first-order to higher-order linear-chain CRFs, and from (2) first-order to higher-order semi-Markov CRFs (semi-CRFs).
 The package supports multiple training methods (perceptron- and gradient- based algorithms) in addition to multiple decoding methods (i.e. Viterbi and Viterbi A*).
 We demonstrate the use of the package in three different domains: (1) biomedical Natural language processing (NLP), (2) predictive DNA sequence analysis, and (3) Human activity recognition (HAR).

 The package’s documentation and tutorials could be accessed through this link.
-An accompanying application note is under review in Bioinformatics journal.
-The development of the package is funded by grant (number 161635) as part of the “Early Postdoc.Mobility” funding scheme from the Swiss National Science Foundation (SNSF).
+An accompanying application note was published in Bioinformatics journal.
+The development of the package was funded by grant (number 161635) as part of the “Early Postdoc.Mobility” funding scheme from the Swiss National Science Foundation (SNSF).